 - Disclaimer: some people with IBS can probably tolerate erythritol just fine, since everyone is different.
 Listen to your body first and foremost; this is just general information.

-To verify that your sweetener is 100% monk fruit, all you’ll need to do is read the fine print on the ingredient list of the nutrition label to make sure that monk fruit extract (also often listed as “Luo Han Guo”) is the only sweetener listed.
+To verify that a product is 100% monk fruit, make sure to read the fine print on the ingredient list of the nutrition label.

 Erythritol-free monk fruit products for IBS